This article accompanies the fable

 Martin Luther favored a red heart on a white rose (above): "The rose should be white and not red, for white is the color of the spirits and the angels."
 One can only speculate what he thought of the red rose...
 Luther's rose - his seal - is now the recognized symbol of Lutheranism.

 Lurking behind all this, of course, is sexual symbolism - the rose petals, menstruation and female virginity protected by thorns - see Hildegard of Bingen, Fair Rosamond and The Roman de la Rose for medieval versions, Heinrich Khunrath for the "cosmic rose" of the alchemists (see the lower image) and The Legend of Briar Rose for a Victorian version.
-Comapre this with the symbolism of white and red camellias.
+Compare this with the symbolism of white and red camellias and Stefan Zweig's use of the white rose here.
 Also see the Emerald Tablet and the Wartburg and, of course, The Cure....